piouson/kubernetes-bootcamp/README.md

 You can also follow the [admin guide doc for namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/)

+> Remember you can connect a shell to a Pod with `kubectl exec` and try one of `netstat -tulpn` or `ss -tulpn` in the container, if installed, to show open ports.

 1. Create a Namespace `myns`
 2. Create a webserver Pod in the `myns` Namespace
 3. Review created resources and confirm `myns` Namespace is assigned to the Pod